 Travel made me realize that even in usual life; my mental balance can be restored by spending minimal time on digital devices.
 Continuous engagement on social networks is killing my concentration and efficiency.
 It also made me understood the value of ‘real world’.
 Hence, by 2015 end, I began to make certain strategies to reduce my addiction to digital devices.
 One of the strategies was not to buy a data pack to control my urge of checking the phone continuously while interacting in the real world.
 I uninstalled many social networking apps from the phone.
 I started keeping my phone on silent while sleeping.
 I also prioritized my online tasks.
 The obsession was a sine graph.
 Every time I traveled, I vowed to curb the habit after going back home.
 It used to the continuous and forced unplugging chapters until it became a lifestyle.
 That’s how digital ghosts stopped haunting me.
 I have a dual sim phone, 4G data packs, all social networking apps, personal and official email configured in my phone, and also a good balance between online and offline.

-After finding a balance for myself, we should spread the awareness and make more and more people find this much-needed balance to reduce their digital dependency which resulted in Digital Detox Retreats.
+After finding a balance for myself, I thought that we should spread the awareness about Digital Detoxification and help people find this much-needed balance to reduce their digital dependency which resulted in Digital Detox Retreats.